(Last Update: 02/11/2025)

 Talalay latex is often used in the layers of latex mattresses due to its plush feel and superior pressure-relieving properties.

-PlushBeds: PlushBeds is among the organic mattresses that offer a range of natural latex mattresses made with organic materials and customizable firmness levels.
+PlushBeds: PlushBeds is an organic mattress company that offers a range of natural latex mattresses made with organic materials and customizable firmness levels.

 Their mattresses are known for their durability, breathability, and superior comfort.